akietorna/printf/README.md

-# printf
-buiding a customized printf
+This project aims at biulding a customized printf function